Curriculum

 The interdisciplinary nature of the field of human origins requires PhD students to be educated and trained in a very broad range of topics.
 The goal of the IMPRS LSHO is, thus, to provide PhD students with an extensive and comprehensive training while at the same time giving PhD students sufficient time for doing research and pursuing their thesis projects.

-The core curriculum consists of a set of three core seminar weeks ("Perspectives on Human Origins") which are spread over the academic year and are mandatory for all IMPRS LSHO PhD students:
+The core curriculum consists of a set of core seminar modules which take place once per academic year and are mandatory for all IMPRS LSHO PhD students:

-PhD students are expected to attend the seminar weeks during their first, or in exceptional cases (e.g. field work, illness), during their second year, and to pass a written examination that takes place after each core seminar week.
+PhD students are expected to attend the core seminars during their first, or in exceptional cases (e.g. field work, illness), during their second year, and to pass a written examination that takes place after each module.

 Furthermore, PhD students take part and give presentations in group seminars and journal clubs regularly throughout their entire PhD time.
 They typically present a poster or give a presentation at one or several international conferences.